-(future) microarchitectural optimizations.
-Our framework consists of (1) LMSPEC, an expressive domain-specific language that allows chip vendors and software developers to specify the leakage model associated with a given optimization in terms of leakage traces, and (2) LMTEST, a testing approach that generates random inputs and automatically detects secret-dependent leaks for the specified LMSPEC leakage models within a given cryptographic implementation.
+To substantiate this prognosis, in this paper we develop a framework for assessing the side-channel guarantees of programs against (future) microarchitectural optimizations.
+Our framework consists of (1) LmSpec, an expressive domain-specific language that allows chip vendors and software developers to specify the leakage model associated with a given optimization in terms of leakage traces, and (2) LmTest, a testing approach that generates random inputs and automatically detects secret-dependent leaks for the specified LmSpec leakage models within a given cryptographic implementation.
 We use this framework to (3) perform a large scale study of the impact of the optimization proposals studied in [60] on the side-channel guarantees of mainstream cryptographic implementations.
 Next, we overview these contributions in more detail.

-LMSPEC language: We develop the LMSPEC language for specifying leakage models at the ISA-level.
+LMSPEC language: We develop the LmSpec language for specifying leakage models at the ISA-level.
 Following the formalism of Guarnieri et al. [27], we define an LMSPEC leakage model as (a) a leakage clause (§3), which specifies what observations are leaked during the execution of a program, and (b) a prediction clause (§4), which specifies the prediction mechanisms supported by the microarchitecture and what their effects are.
 Hence, LMSPEC models map each program execution to a leakage trace capturing the leaked information.
 Importantly, models specified in LMSPEC are executable for the x86 ISA (§5.1).
 That is, given an initial program state, we can execute an arbitrary x86 binary and derive the leakage trace generated by the LMSPEC model.
-To achieve this, LMSPEC models are automatically translated into handlers for the Unicorn CPU emulator [1] capturing the relevant information to generate leakage traces for a program execution.
+To achieve this, we implemented an executable semantics for LMSPEC on top of the Unicorn CPU emulator [67] where LMSPEC models are automatically translated into handlers for the emulator capturing the relevant information to generate leakage traces during program execution.

-LMTEST testing tool: We develop the LMTEST testing framework for detecting leaks in x86 programs with respect to a given LM-SPEC leakage model (§5).
+LMTEST testing tool: We develop the LMTEST testing framework for detecting leaks in x86 programs with respect to a given LMSPEC leakage model (§5).
 LMTEST takes as input the binary of the program under test, an entry point in the program together with labels for each program input (indicating whether the parameter is public or secret), and the LMSPEC model.
-To detect leaks, LMTEST adopts a relational testing approach [50]: (1) it randomly generates test cases consisting of pairs of initial program states that are lowequivalent, i.e., that differ only in the value of secret inputs, (2) it then executes the program on both inputs in a test case to derive the leakage traces according to the LMSPEC model, and (3) it finally checks for differences in the two leakage traces in a test case.
+To detect leaks, LMTEST adopts a relational testing approach [50]: (1) it randomly generates test cases consisting of pairs of initial program states that are low-equivalent, i.e., that differ only in the value of secret inputs, (2) it then executes the program on both inputs in a test case to derive the leakage traces according to the LMSPEC model, and (3) it finally checks for differences in the two leakage traces in a test case.
 A test case demonstrating different leakage traces indicates a leak of secret information.
-We remark that differently from other random relational testing approaches [28, 50], which target fixed leakage models, LMTEST is parametric in the LMSPEC leakage model, thereby allowing one to study the security implications of any optimization proposal whose leakage profile can be represented in LMSPEC.
+We remark that differently from other random relational testing approaches [28, 50], which target fixed leakage models, LMTest is parametric in the LMSPEC leakage model, thereby allowing one to study the security implications of any optimization proposal whose leakage profile can be represented in LMSPEC.